 The Worst Part About Having Three Boys

-Struggling to become pregnant hasn’t been a part of my motherhood journey but staying pregnant has been a heartbreaking challenge.
-My husband and I have had to overcome the grief, guilt, and feelings of defeat after losing each of our three unborn babies and each loss was harder than the last.
+Staying pregnant has been a heartbreaking challenge while trying to complete my family.
+My husband and I have had to overcome the grief, guilt, and feelings of defeat after losing each of our unborn babies and each loss was harder than the last.

 We want a big family.
 Not 10-kids big (although, if I didn’t have to drive a bus I would seriously consider it) but certainly bigger than the average 2.5 kids per American family.
 Each pregnancy has been welcomed with love, joy, and the eagerness to meet the new life growing inside of me.
 My husband and I have never had a preference about the sex of our children but have imagined all of the possible ways our family could end up looking.